polterguy/polterguy.github.io/tutorials/database/index.md

 database tables, with the read endpoint being able to page and limit its result set.
 Not too bad for 50 lines of code if you ask me.

-**Notice I** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.
+**Notice** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.

-**Notice II** - You can add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial, by adding the **[auth.ticket.verify]** slot to your endpoint(s).
+You can also add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial, by adding the **[auth.ticket.verify]** slot to your endpoint(s).